go-fair-us/go-fair-us.github.io/_events/2021-09-03-fair-island-project.md

 tags: ["Webinar Series", "FAIR Island Project", "GO FAIR US"]
 ---

-On Tuesday, Sept.
-28 at 9:00am Pacific / 12:00pm Eastern, GO FAIR US will be hosting a webinar on the <a href = "https://www.fairisland.org/home/about/" >FAIR Island Project</a>.
-Erin Robinson, Maria Praetzellis, and Neil Davies will be giving a talk titled: “The FAIR Island Project: Realizing Place-based, Open Science.”
+On <b>Tuesday, Sept.
+28 at 9:00am Pacific / 12:00pm Eastern</b>, GO FAIR US will be hosting a webinar on the <a href = "https://www.fairisland.org/home/about/" >FAIR Island Project</a>. <b>Erin Robinson</b>, <b>Maria Praetzellis</b>, and <b>Neil Davies</b> will be giving a talk titled: “The FAIR Island Project: Realizing Place-based, Open Science.”
 Registration for the webinar is available at <a href = "https://ucsd.zoom.us/webinar/register/WN_CsNbTob5SVe1pUfekrVwxg" >this link</a>.

 <b>Abstract:</b>